vespa-engine/blog/_posts/2023-08-10-bge-embedding-models-in-vespa-using-bfloat16.md

  }
 response = session.post('http://localhost:8080/search/', json=body)
 ```
-The query instruction is _“Represent this sentence for searching
+The BGE query instruction is _Represent this sentence for searching
-relevant passages: “_.
-We are unsure why they choose a long prepend
+relevant passages:_.
+We are unsure why they choose a longer query instruction as
-instruction as it does hurt efficiency as compute [complexity is
+it does hurt efficiency as compute [complexity is
 quadratic](https://blog.vespa.ai/accelerating-transformer-based-embedding-retrieval-with-vespa/)
 with sequence length.